cshasha/superscan/README.md

 ## Overview

-Superscan (Supervised Single-Cell Annotation) is a Python package for annotation of huamn scRNA-seq data.
+Superscan (Supervised Single-Cell Annotation) is a Python package for annotation of human scRNA-seq data.
 Superscan is a supervised model that was trained on a collection of publicly available datasets that were manually labeled using corresponding CITE-seq data.

 ## Installation